IUD Birth Control in South Detroit

 An intrauterine device (IUD) is a form of long-term birth control for women.
 A small plastic T-shaped device is inserted into the uterus and can prevent pregnancy for 3 to 10 years depending on the type of IUD.
 An IUD is a highly effective form of birth control but does not prevent sexually transmitted infections.

-The board-certified gynecologists at Downriver Obstetrics & Gynecology provide IUD birth control at our office in Trenton, MI.
-Learn more and call (734) 671-2110 to schedule your appointment today!
+The board-certified gynecologists at Downriver Obstetrics & Gynecology provide IUD birth control for women throughout the south Detroit area.
+Learn more and call (734) 671-2110 to schedule your appointment in Trenton, MI today!

 Insertion and Removal of an IUD